ewencp/twitter-sirikata-vis/README.md

 1. Collect data.
 Create credentials.json with your username and password and use collect.py, which will generate hourly files containing tweet data.

+2. Start the space server and an object host with appropriate settings, enabling Twitter specific settings.

+    ./space_d --command.commander=http \
+              --command.commander-options=--port=7777 \
+              --space.extra-plugins=space-twitter \
+              --aggmgr=twitter

+    ./cppoh_d --command.commander=http \
+              --command.commander-options=--port=7778 \
+              --oh.extra-plugins=oh-twitter \
+              --object-factory-opts=--db=/path/to/repo/scenes/twitter-client.db \
+              --objecthost=--scriptManagers=js:{--import-paths=/home/ewencp/twitter-vis.git/emerson}

+3. Replay the data with the Python script:

+    ./replay tweets-[some-date-info].log

+   which will read tweets from the file, do some processing and add "meshes" to the "CDN", generate objects on the object hosts, and use those objects to create presences for tweets.

+4. Also run a client to visualize the world as tweets are added.